Idol (Yoasobi song): Billboard Japan

-"Idol" debuted at number one on the Billboard Japan Hot 100 for the week of April 19, 2023.
-It earned 29,327 digital sales, 8,868,810 streams, and 4,334,923 video views in its first week, scoring Yoasobi's second number-one song in the country since "Yoru ni Kakeru" in 2020.
+"Idol" debuted at number one on the Billboard Japan Hot 100 for the week of April 19, 2023, scoring Yoasobi's second number-one song in the country since "Yoru ni Kakeru" in 2020.
+It earned 29,327 digital sales, 8,868,810 streams, and 4,334,923 video views in its first week.
 The song stayed at the number-one position for 21 consecutive weeks, beating "Subtitle" as the song with the most both consecutive and total weeks at number one in the chart history, which previously was eight consecutive weeks and 13 overall weeks, respectively.
 In the week of September 13, the song was finally unseated in the top position by Snow Man's "Dangerholic" and descended to number four.
-Four months later, the song re-peaked at number one in the week of January 17, 2024, expanding the longest number-one song to 22 total weeks.
+Four months later, the song re-peaked at number one in the week of January 17, 2024, expanding the longest number-one song record to 22 total weeks.
 "Idol" also topped the specific-genre Hot Animation, the third song following "Kaibutsu" and "Shukufuku", for 21 consecutive weeks, tying with Yonezu's "Kick Back"; and 37 total weeks, the second longest after 39 weeks of Lisa's "Gurenge".
-During that time, it was succeeded by "Specialz" for two weeks, and the duo's own "Yūsha" for one week, and finally dethroned by Creepy Nuts' "Bling-Bang-Bang-Born" in the week of January 31, 2024.
+During that time, it was succeeded by King Gnu's "Specialz" for two weeks, and the duo's "Yūsha" for one week, and finally dethroned by Creepy Nuts' "Bling-Bang-Bang-Born" in the week of January 31, 2024.

-For component charts, "Idol" opened at number two on the Download Songs, blocked from "Kizuna no Kiseki", and surged up to the top the next week with 30,505 digital sales and spent ten non-consecutive weeks on the chart.
-The song peaked at number one the Streaming Songs and topped for 24 non-consecutive weeks.
-It received 25,860,696 on-demand streams in the week of May 17, giving the song the second most streams overall in a single week, behind "Butter" (30 million streams).
+For component charts, "Idol" opened at number two on the Download Songs, blocked from Man with a Mission and Milet's "Kizuna no Kiseki", and surged up to the top the next week with 30,505 downloads and spent ten non-consecutive weeks on the chart.
+On the Streaming Songs, the song debuted at number one, and topped for 24 non-consecutive weeks.
+It received 25,860,696 streams in the week of May 17, giving the song the second most streams overall in a single week at that time, behind BTS's "Butter" (30 million streams).
 (Note: In 2025, Kenshi Yonezu's "Iris Out" surpassed "Idol" to become the second most streams overall in a single week in Billboard Japan history with 28 million streams.)
-The "Idol" CD single sold 53,589 copies on its release week, landing at number two on the Top Singles Sales dated June 26, behind "Nanimono".
+The "Idol" CD single sold 53,589 copies on its release week, landing at number two on the Top Singles Sales dated June 26, behind only King & Prince's "Nanimono".
 Following the 7-inch vinyl release, the single jumped from number 84 to 12 in the week of August 2 with 3,884 copies.
-"Idol" was named the best-performing song of 2023 on the Japan Hot 100, with the most-streamed, most-downloaded, and most-heard-on-the-radio song in the country that year, receiving 527,143,965 streams, 148,838,759 video views, and 509,751 digital sales, which topped both the year-end Streaming Songs and Download Songs.
+Billboard Japan named "Idol" the best-performing song of 2023 on the Japan Hot 100.
+It became the most-streamed, most-downloaded, and most-heard-on-the-radio song in the country that fiscal year, receiving 527,143,965 streams, 148,838,759 video views, and 509,751 digital sales in 2023, which topped both the year-end Streaming Songs and Download Songs.